vijaychowthri/vijaychowthri/README.md

 - 👋 Hi, I’m @vj
-- 👀 I’m interested in ...AIML , TEST AUTOMATION & Emerging Tech
+- 👀 I’m interested in ...
+Emerging Tech
-- 🌱 I’m currently learning ...AIML
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...TEST AUTOMATION & AI
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...vijaychowthri@gmail.com

 <!---